People with dystonia have involuntary muscle contractions that

 - heavy metal poisoning

-Other factors known or believed to lead to uncontrolled muscle movement are:
+Other factors known or believed to cause uncontrolled muscle

-- side effects of or reactions to certain anti-psychotic medications
+- side effects or reactions to certain antipsychotic

-- disrupted communication between nerve cells in the brain
+- disrupted communication between nerve cells in your

-- there is no clear explanation for the dystonia
+- there’s no clear explanation for your dystonia

 - your symptoms become worse over time